dockstore/dockstore-ui/app/docs/getting-started-with-cwl.md

         inputBinding:
           position: 2

 This is one of the items from the inputs section.
-Notice a few things, first, the `#bam_input` matches with `bam_input` in the sample parameterization JSON.
+Notice a few things, first, the `bam_input:` matches with `bam_input` in the sample parameterization JSON.
 Also, you can control the position of the variable, it can have a type (int or File here), and, for tools that require a prefix (`--prefix`) before a parameter you can use the `prefix` key:value in the inputBindings section.